llvm/mlir-www/website/content/_index.md

     dynamic shapes, the user-extensible op ecosystem, TensorFlow variables, etc.
 *   Optimizations and transformations typically done on such graphs (e.g. in Grappler).
-*   Representation of kernels for ML operations in a form suitable for optimization.
 *   Ability to host high-performance-computing-style loop optimizations across kernels (fusion, loop interchange, tiling, etc.), and to transform memory layouts of data.